The Quackcyclists Present:

 San Ramon, CA 94583

 Once we receive your registration, we will send you an e-mail confirming we have you registered.
-(If you don’t have e-mail, please include a stamped, self-addressed envelope) Registration turnaround depends on how busy we are with our "regular" jobs & family life - registrations are processed on a more regular basis closer to the ride date.
+Registration turnaround depends on how busy we are with our "regular" jobs & family life - registrations are processed on a more regular basis closer to the ride date.
 You will be sent a link to a web-page that contains “Instructions to Riders & Rules of the Ride”.
 It contains exactly that, as complete as we can make it.
 Hopefully it will cover all your questions, and give tips about the ride, a more thorough course description, and make clear the few “gotcha’s” we do have.
 Please read it carefully.

 Quackcyclists & other Volunteers:

 Quackcyclists are not a club.
-We have no dues, no membership rolls, darn few meetings.
+We have no dues, no membership rolls, no formal meetings.
 We are just a group of friends & cyclists who somehow got this crazy notion to put on a couple of bike rides.
 (Just riding double centuries wasn’t good enough) We are not formally “non-profit”, but we don’t make any, and none of us gets paid.
-(We all have regular jobs for that) The entry fee covers the ride’s expenses, and on the occasional times the rides actually make any money, we give it away to charities & cycling organizations.
+(We all have regular jobs for that.)
+The entry fee covers the ride’s expenses, and on the occasional times the rides actually make any money, we give it away to charities & cycling organizations.

 Our volunteers & workers on the rides are our friends, folks we’ve met riding, and their friends & family.
 We have always managed to pull it off, and most folks have a great time (sometimes better than the riders) helping out.
 We would welcome any help you want to offer.
-We need rest stop workers, delivery drivers, shoppers, cleanup folks, sometimes SAG’s, and those of generally good spirit & attitude.
+We need rest stop workers, delivery drivers, shoppers, cleanup folks, SAG’s, and those of generally good spirit & attitude.
 If you help out we offer a conglomeration of goodies.
-Cycling caps or t-shirts, other schwag as we get it, all you can eat, and a chance to either join us on our staff ride (Saturday September 22), or get a half-price entry into one of next years Quack rides.
+Cycling caps or t-shirts, and other schwag as we get it, all you can eat at the after-ride meal, and a chance to either join us on our staff ride (Saturday September 12), or get a half-price entry into one of next years regular Quack rides.